Bible at a glance

 66. Philemon -- 1

-Note: The writings of the Bible were not originally divided into chapters amd verses.
-Prior to the introduction of chapters and verses, referring to specific passages in the Bible was cumbersome and imprecise.
+Note: The writings of the Bible were not originally divided into chapters and verses.
+Prior to the introduction of chapters and verses, trying to direct people to specific passages in the Bible was cumbersome and imprecise.
 Dividing the text into smaller, numbered sections allowed readers to locate and reference specific passages quickly and accurately.

 Around A.D.
 1227, Englishman Stephen Langton developed the 1,189 chapter divisions used today by every Bible publisher I know of.
 More than two hundred years late, the 929 chapters in the Old Testament were divided into verses by a Jewish rabbi.
 Robert Estienne divided the 260 chapters of the New Testament books into numbered verses in 1555 A.D.